Atheris: Captivity

 A. squamigera is reported to do very well in captivity, needing only arboreal access and having no particular temperature requirements.
 Captive specimens take mice and small birds.
 However, there have been reports of cannibalism.
 Food may be refused during the African winter months of July and August.

 Venom

-Not much is known about their venom except that it is strongly hemotoxic, causing pain, swelling and blood clotting problems.
+Limited understanding exists about their venom, except that it is strongly hemotoxic, causing pain, swelling, and blood clotting problems.
 Until recently, their venom has often been regarded as less toxic than that of many other species, perhaps because bites are uncommon, but this turned out not to be the case.
 There are now a number of reports of bites that have led to severe hemorrhaging.
+A case of a bite from A. nitschei caused local tissue injury, hemolysis, thrombocytopenia, hypofibrinoginemia, coagulopathy, and increased elevation in D-dimer.
+Envenomation cases from A. chlorechis and A. squamigera have shown similar symptoms.
 One case was fatal.
-Atheris-specific antivenom does not exist and antivenom meant for bites from other species seem to have little effect, although Echis antivenom has been reported to have been of some help in a case of A. squamigera envenomation.
-Symptomatic replacement therapy is applied due to the absence of an Atheris specific antivenom.
+Atheris-specific antivenom does not exist and antivenom meant for bites from other species seems to have little effect, although Echis antivenom has been reported to have been of some help in a case of A. squamigera envenomation.
+Symptomatic treatment is all that can be administered due to the absence of an Atheris-specific antivenom.